Graduate Program and Research Center Information Session

 Teaching Aid Requirement

+The Qualifying Exam must be taken in the summer after the first year (and after completion of at least 5 approved courses with a cumulative GPA of 3.00 or better).
+For students with non-fall matriculation or part-time study, the timing of this exam will be set based on course completion and approval by the Graduate Director.
 This exam includes a written proposal and an oral presentation of the proposal.
 The student will have 2 weeks to prepare a 6-page maximum research proposal (on a topic suggested by the advisor) that 1) identifies a research question, 2) formulates testable hypotheses and aims, and 3) describes a study design that addresses these aims. **Note: This proposal is NOT the student’s thesis proposal, although the advisor can select an area within the likely general topic of the eventual thesis.
 The student will give a 15 min oral presentation to and will be questioned by a small committee of 3 BME faculty members chosen by the BME Graduate Committee.
 The student will be evaluated on his/her bioscience knowledge, engineering knowledge, written proposal, presentation, and quality of the Q&A. The outcome will be Pass, Conditional Pass, or Fail.
 With a Conditional Pass, the student must address the specific concerns within a period designated by the committee that cannot be more than 1 year (e.g., take certain courses, revise the proposal in a specific manner).
 If the Conditional Pass terms are not met or if the student Fails, he/she will be dis-enrolled from the PhD program.